Anjnaeyulu143/solidity-notes/solidity.md

 11. On receiving funds from selfdestruct / coinbase miner reward, the contract can not react to it, and it doesn't require a contract to have receive or fallback functions. - X

-12. extcodesize(evm checks the size of the code ) > 0 check is skipped by the complier if the function call expects return data. the ABI decoder will catch the case of a non-existing contract Because such calls are followed up by abi decoding the return data, which has a check returndatasize(evm opcode checks the size return data) is being at least non-zero number.
+12. extcodesize(evm opcode checks the size of the code ) > 0 check is skipped by the complier if the function call expects return data. the ABI decoder will catch the case of a non-existing contract Because such calls are followed up by abi decoding the return data, which has a check returndatasize(evm opcode checks the size of return data) is being at least non-zero number.
 So for empty contracts, they would always revert in the end. - X

+13. Always send 1 wei to precompiled contracts to activate them when testing in private blockchains, otherwise it may lead to OOG (out of gas)

+    precompiled contracts
+        Ex:
+            SHA-256: 0x2
+            RIPEMD-160: 0x3
+            ECRECOVER: 0x1b
+            ECADD: 0x20